-Grad mail is delivered to hanging folders in LSA 187.
-Outgoing mail can be dropped off in LSA 181 or LSE 218.
+Outgoing mail can be dropped off in LSE 218.
 Briefly, SOLS will cover the expense of letters sent to colleagues and mail for other professional activities if a departmental envelope (available in the office) is used, and your name is included in the return address.
 DO NOT PUT A STAMP ON A SOLS ENVELOPE IF YOU WILL BE MAILING IT FROM SOLS.
 SOLS will also pick up the tab for overnight sending of grant proposals, but other uses are chargeable to you or your advisor's grant.
 Forms for UPS and FED-EX mail can be obtained from Miguel Carrillo Dominguez in LSE 229W.
-Always use the 9-numeral zip code

-(85287-4601) when giving out your address.
+Always use the 9-numeral zip code (85287-4601) when giving out your address.
 Reusable brown envelopes are available in the offices for intra-campus mail; use the proper four-digit campus code (listed in the campus telephone directory).
 If you want to do a mass mailing, ask in the office for the proper protocols (believe me, it can be complicated).
 For personal mailing, post office mailboxes are located around campus and are collected once a day.